MindscapeHQ/raygun4android/README.md

 ## Documentation

+### Unique user tracking

+Raygun supports tracking the unique users who encounter bugs in your apps.

+You can transmit the current user who was affected by the exception by calling **SetUser**(*string*) and passing in their user name or email address.
+A count of affected users will then appear in the error statistics in Raygun.
+If you provide an email address, you will see it on the error page in Raygun, and if they have an associated Gravatar you will see that too.

+If the user context changes, for instance on log in/out, you should remember to call SetUser again to store the updated username.

+This feature is optional if you wish it disabled for privacy purposes.

 ### Version tracking

 Set the versionName attribute on <manifest> in your AndroidManifest.xml to be of the form x.x.x.x, where x is a positive integer, and it will be sent with each message.
 You can then filter by version in the Raygun dashboard.